sandialabs/seacas/README.md

 and path, then generate Makefiles for SEACAS to build and install SEACAS.

+If all you need is the exodus library, it can be built by itself using cmake.
+See the "exodus cmake" section below for more information.

 ## Clone the SEACAS distribution to the directory of your choice:
 ```
 git clone https://github.com/gdsjaar/seacas.git SEACAS